0xPolygonMiden/miden-base/bin/proving-service/README.md

 ## Metrics

 The proxy includes a service that exposes metrics to be consumed by [Prometheus](https://prometheus.io/docs/introduction/overview/).
-This service is always enabled and uses the host and port defined in the `.env` file through the `PROXY_PROMETHEUS_HOST` and `PROXY_PROMETHEUS_PORT` variables.
+This service is always enabled and uses the host and port defined in the `.env` file through the `MPS_PROMETHEUS_HOST` and `MPS_PROMETHEUS_PORT` variables.

 The metrics architecture works by having the proxy expose metrics at an endpoint (`/metrics`) in a format Prometheus can read.
 Prometheus periodically scrapes this endpoint, adds timestamps to the metrics, and stores them in its time-series database.
 Then, we can use tools like Grafana to query Prometheus and visualize these metrics in configurable dashboards.